catwell/cw-web/separateconcerns/blog/articles/2014-10-24-cli-passwords.md

     gpg: WARNING: GnuPG will not work properly - please configure that tool to not interfere with the GnuPG system!

-You can solve that this way:

-    ln -sf /dev/null /etc/xdg/autostart/gnome-keyring-gpg.desktop
+The Gnome keyring is an annoying piece of software that replaces password prompts for several tools including SSH and GPG. you can disable it this way:

+    mkdir -p ~/.config/autostart
+    cd !$
+    cp /etc/xdg/autostart/gnome-keyring-* .
+    for i in *; do echo "Hidden=true" >> $i; done

-... but then it will use another graphical prompt!
-To stay in your terminal, create the file `~/.gnupg/gpg-agent.conf` with the following content:
+... but then GPG will use yet another graphical prompt!
+To finally stay in your terminal, create the file `~/.gnupg/gpg-agent.conf` with the following content:

     pinentry-program /usr/bin/pinentry-curses